mlip-cmu/book/17-pipeline-quality.md

 <figcaption>

 Example data cleaning code that fills in missing gender information in our customer data.
-An external ML model (called as a remote inference service) is used to infer the gender based on the customer’s name and location.
+An external ML model (hosted remotely) is used to infer the gender based on the customer’s name and location.
 To make this code more testable, the function is decoupled from the specific API, which is now passed in as an argument.
-Now, we can test the cleaning code without the external API by calling the cleaning function with an alternative hardcoded implementation of the dependency (‘model_stub’), which produces predictable behavior during testing.
-This way, multiple tests can deliberately inject different behaviors for different tests without ever having to deal with the real model inference backend.
+Now, we can test the cleaning code without the external API by calling the cleaning function with an alternative hardcoded implementation of the dependency (“model_stub”), which produces predictable behavior during testing.
+This way, multiple tests can deliberately inject different behaviors for different tests without ever having to deal with the real model inference back end.

 </figcaption>
 </figure>